 70 kWh battery x 4 charges per month = 280 kWh needed per month

 280 kWh per month / 30 days in a month = 9.3 kWh needed per day

-How many solar panels to charge a Tesla 3 battery every month?
+How many solar panels to charge a Tesla Model 3?

-How many kWh a solar panel produces varies partly according to how much sun it gets.
-Depending on where you live, that can average across the U.S. between 4 and 6 hours a day.
-Well split the difference and say 5 hours.
+The amount of kWh a solar panel produces depends on the power rating of the panel and how much sun it gets.
+Depending on where you live in the US, that can average between 4 and 6 hours a day.
+We’ll split the difference and say 5 hours.

 9.3 kWh per day / 5 hours of sun per day = 1.86 kW to meet energy needs

 Let’s divide that by 78 percent to account for the slight loss during power conversion.

 Now we simply divide the kilowatts you need by the solar panel power rating to get the average number of solar panels you’ll need.
 Today, the most popular solar panels are rated for 400W or 0.4 kW.